 Visible starlight originates from stars because star material is converted into light particles (photons) according to E = mc, which then escape from the star and go into empty space.
 We now perform a thought experiment.
 Suppose we convert, according to E = mc, all matter in the universe into visible light, all star matter, all planets and all gas and dust, everything that has energy and is not yet visible light.
-Now we have the maximum visible light density you can achieve with 10^26 kg/m^3 (the average mass density of our universe).
-What remains then is a radiation bath or photon gas that is uniformly distributed all over of space, if you look on a sufficiently large scale.
-Compare this photon gas to the air in a large enclosed hangar somewhere on Earth.
+Now we have the maximum visible light density you can achieve with 10^-26 kg/m^3 (the average mass density of our universe).
+What remains then is a radiation bath or photon gas that is uniformly distributed all over of space, if you look at it on a sufficiently large scale.
+Compare this photon gas to the air in a large closed hangar somewhere on Earth.
 The molecules of the still air are not stationary at all but moving criss-cross through the hangar.
 Theoretically it could be that at a certain moment the movement of all air molecules in the hangar is such that they happen to gather all in one half of the hangar, the other half leaving vacuum, but statistics show that the chance for this is too low to take into account.
 So is the photon gas.
 Every sufficiently large piece of space contains the same amount of radiation and a certain area can only contain more radiation at the expense of neighboring areas which will then contain less radiation.
-On a sufficiently large scale, the probability of this is too small to occur.
-Remember that the radiation IS the starlight.
+On a sufficiently large scale, the probability for this is too small to occur.
+Remember that (part of) the radiation bath IS the starlight.
 If you were standing in the radiation bath, being the last remaining piece of material in the entire universe, and you opened your eyes you would always and everywhere see the same light intensity in all directions, no matter how much time would pass.
 The night sky in this thought experiment (it is always night then, you could say) then has a constant brightness and is therefore not infinitely bright at all.
 Due to several causes (not all dust and gas ever contract to stars, stars cannot burn up completely, the universe is expanding) the night sky that we observe on Earth is still less bright than that from our thought experiment.
-Olbers' paradox has thus been resolved in fact.
+Olbers' paradox has in fact been resolved now.

 Note that this solution is independent of the size of the universe and whether this size is finite or infinite.
 The solution is independent of the age of the universe or whether its life span is finite or infinite.
 It makes no difference to the solution whether the universe is expanding or not, although expansion will reduce the brightness of the night sky.
 All that matters is the average mass energy density.

-But where is the error in the reasoning as formulated by Olbers?
+Where is the error in the reasoning as formulated by Olbers?
 Let's try to imagine how Olbers saw the universe.
 All the stars were like the Sun, bright stars were closer suns and fainter stars were suns further away.
 All the suns were created and ignited simultaneously at the "Moment of Creation", a moment that we will call T = 0.
 The stars were evenly distributed over space and in that space they all stood still with respect to each other and with respect to our Sun, they would never leave the place of their origin.
 The space was infinitely large with an infinite number of stars in it.
 Olbers may have thought that the stars would shine forever, at least until the "End of Time".
 Olbers may have thought that starlight did not need time to go from a star to us.

 We add to this picture two pieces of modern knowledge: the Sun (and therefore all other stars in Olbers' universe) have an estimated lifespan of 10 billion years and the speed of light is 3 x 10^8 m/s.
 We conclude that in the universe of Olbers all stars will die out simultaneously 10 billion years after T=0.